-- A comprehensive budgeting system with an annual budget which is reviewed and agreed by the elected members - Regular financial reviews; weekly, monthly and quarterly financial reports which indicate financial performance against forecasts on both expenditure and income and variance analysis evaluation - Setting targets to measure financial and other performances - Setting targets to measure infanctal and other performance Clearly defined capital investment control guidelines - Clearly defined capital investment control guide - Formal project management disciplines - Strict policies and procedures for the receipt, recording and control of monies.
+- A comprehensive budgeting system with an annual budget which is reviewed and agreed by the elected members - Regular financial reviews; weekly, monthly and quarterly financial reports which indicate financial performance against forecasts on both expenditure and income and variance analysis evaluation - Setting targets to measure financial and other performances - Clearly defined capital investment control guidelines - Formal project management disciplines - Strict policies and procedures for the receipt, recording and control of monies.
 These procedures are regularly reviewed and audited.